bbommarito/zenbasic/WARP.md

 ### REPL Flow
 1. User input → Parse for line number
-2. If line number: Store in program_lines dict
+2. If line number: Tokenize and store in memory
-3. If immediate: Execute through parser/transformer
+3. If immediate: Execute via command registry or token executor
-4. RUN command executes stored lines sequentially
+4. RUN command executes tokens directly from memory

 ### State Management
-- `self.program_lines`: Dict[int, str] - Stores numbered program lines
-- `self.variables`: Dict[str, Any] - Stores variable values
-- `self.turbo`: bool - Performance mode flag
+- **Memory**: 64K bytearray simulating complete address space
+- **Programs**: Stored as tokenized bytes in memory ($1000+)
+- **Variables**: Allocated in memory with symbol table
+- **No dictionaries**: Everything lives in the 64K memory!

 ### Error Handling
 - Parser errors are caught and displayed